gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to prometaphase.

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
-The notebook can be found here: [notebook]().
+The notebooks can be found here: [notebook]().

 ### (i)

 Analysis of the amount of sister chromatid separation in wild type HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to G2 phase.

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
-The notebook can be found here: [notebook]().
+The notebooks can be found here: [notebook]().

 ## Figure EV2 - Validation of cell cycle stage for sister chromatid labelling

 ### (b)
+Analysis of mean SMC4 fluorescence in the thresholded chromatin mask for central Z-slices for control and SMC4 depleted prometaphase chromosomes.

+The notebook determines the central Z-slice using the DNA channel, segments the chromatin and calculates fluorescence in the channel of interest in the threshold mask.
+The notebooks can be found here: [notebook]().

 ### (d)

 ### (f)
 Analysis of the amount of sister chromatid separation in wild type HeLa cells synchronised to G2 phase with RO-3306, or untreated cells synchronised to G2.
 Cells labelled on one sister chromatid with F-ara-EdU.

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
-The notebook can be found here: [notebook]().
+The notebooks can be found here: [notebook]().

 ## Figure EV3 - Validation of protein depletion efficiency and sister labelling controls in SMC4-AID cells